ydy4/MoroccanRockyou/README.md

-# MoroccanRockyou
+# The Moroccan Rockyou
-The Moroccan Rockyou
+This is a collection of compromised Moroccan passwords,